-This module introduces evidence-based pedagogy across all school curriculum areas.
+This learning module introduces evidence-based pedagogy across all school curriculum areas.
 Cross-disciplinary pedagogy is examined in light of research findings of the national Institute for Education Sciences.

 MODULE 5: FIELD OBSERVATIONS AND

 This module includes a school-based observation component and preparation for the TExES examinations.
 This module must be completed at the Pass Level in order to qualify to sit for the TExES Content and PPR exams.

 PROFESSIONAL PRACTICUM SELECTION